kubereboot/website/content/en/docs/faq.md

     operator: Exists
 ```

-after applying the `kured-1.20.0-combined.yaml` file you can check the number of pods with:
+After applying the `kured-1.20.0-combined.yaml` file you can check the number of pods with:

 ```bash
 kubectl -n kube-system get daemonsets/kured